jbp7/TEAM-Xie-Software/README.md

      alpha=alpha)
 ```

+Please see the vignette for details in constructing the partition and the output of the function.

 An example 11-color flow cytometry dataset from the External Quality Assurance Program Oversight Laboratory (EQAPOL) program can be loaded using the following call:

 ```{r, eval=FALSE}